srobotta/moodle-database-presets/README.md

 The [Schulportal Hessen](https://mo1300.schule.hessen.de/course/view.php?id=41) contains another collection of database ideas and preset.

+There is a Plugin [Reactions](https://marketplace.moodle.com/plugins/3559) from Andrew Rowatt that adds Social Media like reactions to database entries.

 ## FAQ

 From the official forum and other resources I started to create a [FAQ](FAQ.md)